 If you receive a call from someone claiming to be from DCU or DCU’s Fraud team and you have concerns about the validity of the call, please contact us immediately by calling 800.328.8797.

-DCU and other financial institutions have received reports that fraudulent emails and texts are being sent out in an attempt by fraudsters to lure individuals into giving out their personal and/or account related information.
+DCU and other financial institutions have received reports that fraudulent calls, texts, and emails are being sent out in an attempt by fraudsters to lure individuals into giving out their personal and/or account related information.

 We believe that the best defense against these scams is educated members.
-All it takes is one click to open yourself up to potential fraud and loss.
+It doesn’t take much to open yourself up to potential fraud and loss.

 When it comes to identifying email scams or fraudulent websites, here are a few things to look for...

-If you are ever in doubt about an email or text you receive, are contacted by someone claiming to work on behalf of DCU, or find a website that claims to be affiliated with DCU with a URL address other than www.dcu.org, we strongly encourage you not to reveal any personal, financial, and/or account related information, not to click on any of the links, or download attachments, and to contact us immediately by calling 800.328.8797.
+If you are ever in doubt about a call, text, or email you receive, are contacted by someone claiming to work on behalf of DCU, or find a website that claims to be DCU with a URL address other than www.dcu.org, we strongly encourage you not to reveal any personal, financial, and/or account related information, not to click on any of the links, or download attachments, and to contact us immediately by calling 800.328.8797.

-Please note that DCU will never solicit confidential information via an email, text, social media messaging, or voicemail, and we will never ask that this information be entered through a generic web link.
-If you receive an unsolicited communication from DCU that you have not requested and/or applied for (i.e. your Bill Payment has been sent or you've been approved for a loan), DO NOT click on anything in the message, and NEVER enter anything via a link or field in the message.
+Please note that DCU will never solicit confidential information via an outgoing call, text, email, social media message, or voicemail, and we will never ask that this information be entered through a generic web link.
+If you receive an unsolicited communication from DCU that you have not requested and/or applied for (i.e. your Bill Payment has been sent, you've been approved for a loan, you’ve requested a call-back from DCU, or have opted-in for fraud alerts), DO NOT click on anything in the message, and NEVER reply or enter anything via a link or field in the message.

-Above all else, we ask that you never share your Online Banking username or password through one of these methods.
+Above all else, we ask that you never share your Online Banking username, password, PIN, or other personal information through any one of these methods.